EverFi: Digital Literacy and Responsibility Course

 - Guided narration with real-time feedback

 This online learning course is available to TFA teachers, as well as non-TFA colleagues, so please spread the word!
-Visit http://info.everfi.com/TFA.html for additional information.
+Click here for additional information.

 Education Resources from the Federal Reserve of St. Louis

-The Inside the Economy™ Museum is an ideal class field-trip location for students in middle school through college.
-Through engaging and interactive exhibits, students will learn what makes the economy work, how they play a role in it, and how the decisions they make today could affect their financial futures.
-For a more in-depth learning experience, the St. Louis Fed has a variety of ready-to-go lesson plans that you can use to enhance your students’ learning experience.
+The St. Louis Fed has a variety of ready-to-go lesson plans that you can use to enhance your students’ learning experiences.
 The lessons align with national education standards in economics and personal finance.
 To access the complete menu of the St. Louis Fed’s award-winning economic education resources, visit Econ Lowdown on the Bank’s public website.

 Looking for great high quality STEM content and tools for this school year?
 Save time and money with tons of free resources from CK-12, a non-profit organization.
 Everything is and will always be 100% free!
-Check it out here (via TFANet).
+Check it out here.

 - An extensive library of 90+ STEM digital textbooks that you can use as is or customize for your class.